Like a lot of department stores,Fenwick has a tradition of creating special Christmas window displays.

 So from 1972 onwards they've had the almost impossible task of making every year's display "the best yet".

-Months of planning and building that can be dismissed as "not as good as last year" within just a few moments of unveiling.
+Months of planning and building potentially dismissed with just a cursory glance as "not as good as last year"

 And where do you even begin these days,when information technology has made it so difficult for anyone to be "wow'd" ?